AndrewWu20/ECE-270-Programming-Assignments/README.md

 This repository contains all of my work that I have done in verilog.

-Classes I have taken that use verilog:
+Classes/Prjects where I have used verilog:
 * ECE 270